Measurement of $\pi^0$ Production in $\bar{\nu}_{\mu}$ Charged-Current Interactions in the NOvA Near Detector: Results

 \subsection{$\pi^0$ Kinematics}

 The measured cross sections as functions of $\pi^0$ momentum and angle are shown in Fig.~\ref{fig:pi0xsecprocess}, along with the breakdown by primary interaction process predicted by the GENIE v3.0.6 model with the NOvA Tune v2 configuration.
+Using GENIE labeling, approximately 29\% of the sample arises from the delta resonance, 24\% from higher order resonance production, and 47\% from DIS.
+As described in Sec.~\ref{sec:simulation}, the DIS category extends to low $Q^2$ and includes a non-resonant contribution in the $\Delta$ resonance region.

 The cross section peaks in both the momentum and angle of the pion, at 0.2~GeV/c and 27$^{\circ}$, respectively.
 The shapes are similar to those reported in Ref.~\cite{MINERvA:2015slz}, which is at higher average energy (3.6~GeV) and on the same target, but the distributions peak at slightly lower values of momentum and angle.

-Approximately 29\% of the sample comes from the delta resonance, 24\% from higher order resonance production and 47\% from DIS.
 While no single bin in the $\pi^0$ momentum distribution is significantly discrepant, NO$\nu$A-tuned GENIE underestimates the data in the region below 0.4~GeV, where delta resonance production is relatively more important.
 This is most pronounced in the 0.2~GeV/c peak bin where the model underestimates the data by about 20\%.
 The angular distribution on the right in Fig.~\ref{fig:pi0xsecprocess} shows good shape agreement with simulation.

-FSI effects are important for processes with primary pions produced in a nuclear environment.
-Fig.~\ref{fig:pi0xsecfsi} compares the measured $\pi^0$ kinematic variable distributions for the GENIE 3.0.6 (untuned) model with and without FSI effects included.
+Figure~\ref{fig:pi0xsecfsi} compares the measured $\pi^0$ kinematic variable distributions for the GENIE 3.0.6 (untuned) model with and without FSI effects included.
 Intranuclear scattering reduces the average $\pi^0$ momentum and broadens the $\pi^0$ angular distribution.
 The modest increase in cross section seen results from tradeoffs between charged-pion charge-exchange, which increases the number of final state $\pi^0$'s, and $\pi^0$ absorption.
 Including FSI dramatically improves agreement with the $\pi^0$ momentum distribution, most noticeably in the low pion momentum region.
 The $\chi^2$/NDF calculated over the $\pi^0$ kinematic bins between our measurement and the GENIE 3.0.6 model increases from 0.8 to 2.9 without FSI effects included.